govsocial-org/govsocial-org.github.io/docs/building/mastodon.md

   # existingSecret: ""
 ```

 The first thing to note is that `postgres.enabled:` is set to `false`.
 This seems counter-intuitive - after all, we need a PostgreSQL database for the thing to work.
-In this case, the `enabled:` setting really tells the Mastodon deployment whether or not to enable a database locally in the cluster or not.
+In this case, the `enabled:` setting really tells the Mastodon deployment whether or not to instantiate a database locally in the cluster or not.
 In our deployment, we did not want that - we wanted to use the Cloud SQL database that we already created.

 The `postgresqlHostname:` setting will be the internal IP address of your PostgreSQL instance.